ayoisaiah/f2-docs/docs/reference/cli-options.md

     instead of a regular expression.

   -t, --target-dir
     Specify a target directory to move renamed files and reorganize your filesystem.

+  --timezone
+    When using datetime variables, this sets the target timezone for timestamp formatting.
+    It correctly handles Daylight Saving Time (DST) and ensures timestamps reflect the local "wall clock" time of a specific location.

+    The <zone> argument must be a valid IANA Time Zone Database name (e.g., "America/New_York", "Europe/London", "Africa/Kigali", "UTC").

+    By default, the file's embedded timezone is used.
+If the file has no timezone information, your system's local timezone is used as a fallback.

+    Examples:
+      # Rename photos using the local time in Tokyo (JST, UTC+9)
+      $ f2 -f '*.dng' -r '{xt.DateTimeOriginal.dt}' --timezone 'Asia/Tokyo'

   -V, --verbose
     Enables verbose output during the renaming operation.